In this food safety guideline, we talk about which types of contamination greatly affect quality. Download this food safety guidelines PDF for free.

 7. Voluntary Qualified Importer Program (VQIP)

-This provision aims to provide food importers with a way to speed up and review the analysis of their products.
+(Finalized in 2016) This program for importers aims to provide foreign food facilities with a way to speed up and review the analysis of their products before entry of food into the country.
 This is a voluntary program that comes at a fee.
-Participating food importers are required to qualify to the FDA criteria to gain eligibility to the program.
-This rule gives priority to participating importance in terms of releasing laboratory analyses results and faster sampling.
+Participating food importers are required to qualify to the FDA criteria to gain eligibility for the program.
+This rule gives priority to participating importance in terms of releasing laboratory analysis results and faster sampling.

 Non-Compliance to FSMA

 Under the completed FSMA, different time frames and compliance dates have been provided to allow concerned businesses to comply.
-Because FSMA is a law, all businesses under the regulations of the FDA are mandated to adhere to its provisions.
+Because FSMA is a law, all businesses under the food safety regulation of the FDA are mandated to adhere to its provisions.

 Non-compliance to the provided rules may put the safety and intent of consumers at risk.
-Because the FSMA aims to reduce hazards and risks in a food company's production, failure to comply can result in overlooking potential contaminations and breaches of food safety protocols.
+Because the FSMA aims to reduce hazards and risks in a food company's production of high-risk foods, failure to comply can result in overlooking potential contaminations and breaches of food safety protocols.

 The following are some of the potential risks of non-compliance to your business and consumers: